 Our Peak to Peak Whistler Experience on Blackcomb

-On Blackcomb we stopped to watch a Whistling Marmot posing like a rock star.
+Once we’d reached Blackcomb Mountain we stopped to watch a Whistling Marmot posing on a rock like a rock star.
 Obviously he thought he was a celebrity just because Whistler was named after him and his kin.

 Dangerous Wildlife in Whistler